Mengyao-Wu/SAMSeg/README.md

 The ArXiv version of this paper is release.
 [ST-DASegNet_arxiv](https://arxiv.org/pdf/2301.05526.pdf).
 This paper has been published on JAG, please refer to [Self-Training Guided Disentangled Adaptation for Cross-Domain Remote Sensing Image Semantic Segmentation](https://doi.org/10.1016/j.jag.2023.103646).

-If you have any question, please discuss with me by sending email to lyushuchang@buaa.edu.cn.
+If you have any question, please discuss with me by sending email to 24171214037@xidian.edu.cn.

 # References
 Many thanks to their excellent works